harness/helm-charts/src/prod/README.md

       tolerations: []

   et:
-    # -- Enabled will deploy ET to your cluster
+    # -- Enable to deploy ET to your cluster.
     enabled: false
     enable-receivers: false